 The healthcare provider will ask about your child’s symptoms and health history.
 He or she may also ask about your family’s health history.
 He or she will give your child a physical exam.
 Your child may also have tests, such as:

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also depend on how severe the condition is.
-The two conditions may be treated differently.
+The 2 conditions may be treated differently.

-Treatment for pre-septal cellulitis is most often done with antibiotic medicine taken by mouth.
+Treatment for pre-septal cellulitis is most often done with antibiotic medicine taken by mouth or by a shot (injection).
 Your child will need to see the healthcare provider for follow-up care.
 This is to make sure the infection is going away, and not getting worse.
+Sometimes your child may need to stay in the hospital to get antibiotics by IV.

-If your child has orbital cellulitis, he or she may need to see an eye doctor (ophthalmologist)..
+If your child has orbital cellulitis, he or she may need to see an eye doctor (ophthalmologist) or an ear, nose, and throat (ENT) specialist.
 Treatment may include:

 Possible complications include: